jxxcarlson/rfduinoSensor/README.md

 3. An iPhone app that displays the sensor data.
 Communication with the rfduino is by Bluetooth.

+SCALE CALIBRATION: I used a cadmium sulfide photoresistor for this project with a 9.7 KOhm resistor.
+The circuit was GPIO pin 1 on RFDuino to photoresistor to resistor to GND.
+To calibrate, I first removed the photoresistor.
+This gave me the maximum sensor reading of
+748. Then I attached a jumper to the pins where the photoresistor normally goes to short this part of the circuit.
+This gave me a minimum sensor reading of 66.
+I entered these values into the two "Sensor" fields on the app and pressed "Set".
+Next, I set the scale mode to "Reversed".
+This was so that bright light would read high on the scale, low light low.

 NOTES: (1) at the moment, you need to put the folders containing the iphone code in the folder RFDuino/iPhone\ Apps so that it will